acquia/blt/readme/deploy.md

 The artifact is built by running the `deploy:build` target, which does the following:

-* Rsyncing files from the repository root
+* Rsyncs files from the repository root
-* Re-building dependencies directly in the deploy directory.
+* Re-builds dependencies directly in the deploy directory.
 E.g., `composer install`

-The rsync and re-build processes can be configured using the `deploy` Phing variable.
+The rsync and re-build processes can be configured by modifying the values of variables under the top-level `deploy` key in your project.yml file.

-See [Extending BLT](extending-blt.md) for more information on overriding Phing variables.
+See [Extending BLT](extending-blt.md) for more information on overriding default configuration.

 ### Debugging deployment artifacts